Step Into the Magic – Wyldwood RenFest 2026 Tickets Are Now on Sale!

 ♿ Level Access

+Kirkleatham Showground is a large, mostly flat outdoor space.
 Main pathways and key areas will have firm, accessible routes suitable for wheelchairs and mobility aids.

 Viewing areas for performances will include designated accessible spaces.